jnydam/accuweathermobileuiclone/README.md

 Deployed Project: https://www.jnydam.com/accu/

-This is a react project which displays the user interface layout of the Accuweather mobile application (in 2022).
+This is a react project which displays the user interface layout of the Accuweather mobile application (as displayed in 2022).